-The compost is produced at the city’s compost facility located at the end of Davidson Drive.
-It is a mixture of wood chips and dehydrated biosolids from the city’s wastewater facility.
-The compost analysis consists of:
+The compost is produced at the city’s compost facility located at 318 Davidson Drive.
+It is a mixture of green waste and dewatered biosolids left over from the wastewater treatment process.

 Benefits of Compost

-Improves the soil structure, porosity and density, thus creating a better plant root environment
+Improves soil structure, porosity and density, thus creating a better plant root environment.

-Improves water holding capacity, thereby reducing water loss and leaching
+Improves water holding capacity, thus reducing water loss and leaching.

 Established Lawns - Apply 3/4 to 1 cubic yard of compost per 1,000 square feet, to a depth of 1/4 to 3/8 inch.
 This is best done in early spring and late fall when conditions are cool and moist.